 The highest number of deaths related to the environment were from low- to middle-income countries in Southeast Asia, the Western Pacific, and Africa.

 WHO also reported high percentages of deaths related to cardiovascular disease and cancers.
 These cases were found in higher-income nations in Europe, South America, and North America.

 “A healthy environment underpins a healthy population,” Dr. Margaret Chan, WHO director general, said in a statement.
 “If countries do not take actions to make environments where people live and work healthy, millions will continue to become ill and die too young.”

-The study is an update from a WHO report published a decade ago.
+The study is an update from a

 In today’s report, WHO officials stated that 3.8 million environment-related deaths in 2012 occurred in Southeast Asia, the world’s most populous region.